What is Drug Detox?

 Those who are working to overcome substance dependence need a unique, individualized treatment plan for their detox.
 At Discovery, this is what we provide.
 Drug detox varies based on the substance the person was addicted to.
 Symptoms can range from mild to severe, and no two patients will have identical experiences during detox.

 From individual, detailed assessments to comprehensive treatment of mind, body, and spirit, we ensure that all of our clients are treated based upon their special needs and requirements.
-The detox process is a difficult, uncomfortable time for an addict.
+The detox process is a difficult, uncomfortable time for an individual who suffers from addiction.
 If detox is not done properly, there is a greater chance of relapse.
-In order to make a successful beginning in the recovery journey, addicts need a thorough, safe, comfortable detox that clears their mind and body of all harmful substances and prepares them to address the deeper, underlying factors in their substance use disorder.
+In order to make a successful beginning in the recovery journey, individuals need a thorough, safe, comfortable detox that clears their mind and body of all harmful substances and prepares them to address the deeper, underlying factors in their substance use disorder.

 The best thing to do for detox is to have medical supervision and counseling support throughout the process.
 Not only do we provide the medical treatment necessary for detox, we provide emotional and mental health services throughout our patients’ stay at Discovery.

 At Discovery Institute we pride ourselves on ensuring that our clients will be as comfortable, safe, and supported as possible.
-Reach out to our team today at (844) 433-1101.
-Or you can contact us here.
+Just can contact us today.